etwk/blog/content/lists/books.md

 - [ ] The Feminine Mystique (Betty Friedan) #must
 - [ ] The Handmaid’s Tale #fiction
 - [ ] Against White Feminism: Notes on Disruption
+- [ ] Killing the Black Body: Race, Reproduction, and the Meaning of Liberty #must
+- [ ] The Female Turn: How Evolutionary Science Shifted Perceptions About Females
+- [ ] Entitled: How Male Privilege Hurts Women
+- [ ] Mediocre (Ijeoma Oluo)
+- [ ] It's Not About the Burqa: Muslim Women on Faith, Feminism, Sexuality and Race
+- [ ] Invisible Women: Data Bias in a World Designed for Men

 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)